As a marketer, it’s wonderful to see the attention that content marketing is receiving. It’s for good reason.

 The State of Content Marketing Strategy

-Yet, here we are in 2017, and the data shows that most companies don’t have a documented content marketing strategy.
+Yet, here we are, and the data shows that most companies don’t have a documented content marketing strategy.

 Here are the content marketing specifics, as shared by business-to-business (B2B) marketers: